Why Anne Brigman Photography is Now As Relevant as Ever

 She would hike into the mountains alone or with friends, bringing supplies and gear for a stay which took anywhere from two weeks to two months.
 She would photograph her subjects, often in nude, in this natural setting, making them integral to it.
 Her preparations for the scene were meticulous, tidying up around tree’s roots, removing unattractive stones and pebbles, making the process as important as the final result.

-In later years, she became intrigued by patterns created in the sand by wind and surf, creating more introspective and more abstract photographs.
-However, this new body of work was never as popular as her earlier style of dramatic pictorialism.
+In later years, she became intrigued by patterns created in the sand by wind and surf, creating more introspective and more abstract works.
+However, these works was never as popular as her earlier style of dramatic pictorialism.

 Anne Brigman As a Proto-Feminist

-Much before feminist art practices, the work of Anne Brigman allowed her to redefine her place as a woman in a society, establishing herself as an important forerunner in the field.
+Much before feminist art practices, the work of Anne Brigman allowed her to redefine her place as a woman in a society, establishing herself as an important forerunner in the history of the field.
 In 1913, she wrote:

 My pictures tell of my freedom of soul, of my emancipation from fear.
 I slowly found my power with the camera among the junipers and the tamarack pines of the high, storm-swept altitudes.